Holiday rental between private individuals (furnished tourist)

 - the duration of the contract may not exceed 90 consecutive days,

-For the signatories, the contract must specify:
+As regards the signatories, the contract must specify:

 - the name of the tenant

-With regard to accommodation, the contract must specify:
+As regards housing, the contract must specify:

-- Living area
+- Livable area

-- Description of interior layout
+- Description of the interior layout

 - Inventory of furniture

-- the maximum number of occupants permitted,
+- the maximum number of occupants allowed,

 - the presence of any animal in the dwelling is prohibited.

-Payment of rental
+Payment of the rental